Payroll

 What are the requirements for sponsoring a work permit or visa in Germany?

-To sponsor a work permit or visa in Germany, your company generally needs to provide a concrete job offer with an employment contract that meets German labor law and, where applicable, minimum salary thresholds.
-Employers must supply corporate documents, confirm that the role is genuine, and, for many permits, cooperate with the Federal Employment Agency’s review of salary and working conditions.
-The sponsored employee must have suitable qualifications, a valid passport, and, in some cases, recognition of foreign degrees or vocational training.
-Both parties must provide accurate information and maintain compliance with tax, social security, and immigration rules throughout the employment.
-Practice may vary by permit type and local Foreigners' Authority, so it is important to check current official guidance or seek professional advice.
+You generally need a concrete job offer with a contract that meets German labour law and, where applicable, the minimum salary threshold.
+Employers supply corporate documents, confirm the role is genuine, and – for many permits – cooperate with the Federal Employment Agency's review of salary and conditions.
+The employee needs suitable qualifications, a valid passport and, in some cases, recognition of foreign degrees or training.
+Practice varies by permit type and local Ausländerbehörde, so check current official guidance or seek professional advice.